Qiucha/IPcam-Cat-Detection/README.md

 - A functioning IP camera, or a functioning Android phone with IP camera app such as [IP webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en) installed.
 I didn't search for alternative for iOS devices, but there should be some compatible options.

-- An already built conda environment (or other virtual environment of choice) with packages in [requirement.txt](requirement.txt).
+- An already built conda environment (or other virtual environment of choice) with packages in [requirements.txt](requirements.txt).
 Detailed installation guide is in [Step.1](#step1-build-virtual-environment)

 ## Usage